yoasyo25/career-development-curriculum/module_four/post_grad_plan.md

 * What actions will give you the most impact in your search?

+4. Block out time on your calendar *now* to adhere to these goals.
+At the end of each week, assess what worked with the schedule and what didn't so that you can make adjustments as needed and manage your time even more effectively for the following week.

-4. What "barriers" tend to hold you back in the job search?
+5. What "barriers" tend to hold you back in the job search?
 What steps will you take to overcome those "barriers"?